arsee2/ascii_art2image/README.md

 python main.py --model model1 --input_file input.txt

-It will take txt file and produce result to /output derictory
+It will take txt file and produce result to /output directory

 To run for input.txt you can use command :